TodePond/Habitat/documentation/colour.md

 const pink = new Colour(255, 128, 222)
 ```

-`Colour` objects can be used as arrays.
+Colour objects can be used as arrays.
 ```javascript
 const [red, green, blue] = pink
 ```

-`Colour` objects can be used as strings.
+Colour objects can be used as strings.
 ```javascript
 print(`Hex code: ${pink}`)
 ```

 ## `new Splash(number)`
-Make a colour with a three-digit number.
+Make a colour object with a three-digit `number`.
 The digits represent the red, green and blue channels of the colour.
 ```javascript
 const pink = new Splash(937)
 ```